 Fuel efficiency has been steadily improving as new models are introduced, so there’s a good chance that the SUV that is new today will outperform the efficiency of a similar model that’s older.
 Fuel costs are a major component of a car's total cost of ownership.

 You’ll know that there’s no wear and tear on your new ride, that it has never been in an accident, and that there’s much less chance that there are any uncorrected recalls.

 Purchasing a new car is easier than buying used.
 With so many versions of the model you want at the dealership, you’ll likely find the car you are looking for on the lot.
-If not, your local dealer can trade inventory with another dealer to find the exact model, option list, trim level, and color you are looking for.
+If not, your local dealer can trade inventory with another dealer to find the exact model, options list, trim level, and colour you are looking for.

 Disadvantages of New Cars